 Signs and Symptoms

 How do I know if I need a behavior veterinarian?
-Behavior vets have the unique ability to treat with both medication and their extensive knowledge of behavior modification techniques.
+Veterinary behaviorists have the unique ability to treat with both medication and their extensive knowledge of behavior modification techniques.
 Our doctors see pets with a variety of behavior issues, including:

 - Aggression to people and other animals